itspangler/vanderbiltWebWorkshop/02_PRINCIPLES.md

 ## Share out from website exercise

-In small groups, I want us to take about 15 minutes to reflect on the website exercise that you did in preparation for this workshop.
-Here were the following questions I asked you to bear in mind:
+In small groups, I want you to take about 15 minutes to reflect on the website exercise that you did in preparation for this workshop.
+Here were the questions I asked you to bear in mind:

 - is it easy to navigate the site?
 - is there anything unique to this site?